aws-samples/amazon-keyspaces-toolkit/README.md

-# CQLSH Docker container optimized for Amazon Keyspaces (for Apache Cassandra)
+#  Amazon Keyspaces (for Apache Cassandra) developer toolkit

-This repository provides docker image for Cassandra Query Language Shell (CQLSH) to help you use CQLSH with Amazon Keyspaces for functional testing, light operations, and data migration.
-The container includes configuration settings optimized for Amazon Keyspaces, but will also work with Apache Cassandra clusters.
+This repository provides a Docker image for common tooling for Amazon Keyspaces.
+Keyspaces for functional testing, light operations, and data migration.

+The toolkit is optimized for Amazon Keyspaces, but will also work with Apache Cassandra clusters.

 ## Amazon Keyspaces (for Apache Cassandra)
 [Amazon Keyspaces](https://aws.amazon.com/keyspaces/) is a scalable, highly available, and managed Apache Cassandra–compatible database service.
 Amazon Keyspaces is serverless, so you pay for only the resources you use and the service can automatically scale tables up and down in response to application traffic.

 ## What's included
 This container extends from [awscli container](https://aws.amazon.com/blogs/developer/aws-cli-v2-docker-image/) and includes the following Cassandra components:
-* 3.11.6 Apache Cassandra distribution with CQLSH
+* 3.11.6 Apache Cassandra distribution of CQLSH
 * Amazon Web Services pem file for SSL connectivity
 * CQLSHRC file with best practices
 * Helpers/examples to perform to common task